-You may have come across his published, New York Times best-selling book on aging, “Lifespan: Why We Age – And Why We Don’t Have To”, going deeper into those subjects (you can find our favorite longevity books here).
+You may have come across his published, New York Times best-selling book on aging, Lifespan: Why We Age – And Why We Don’t Have To, going deeper into those subjects (you can find our favorite longevity books here).

-Keep in mind that to date, Dr. David Sinclair has made a point to does not promote or endorse any supplement products.
-We compiled this list from interviews and books in which Professor David Sinclair mentions supplements he takes.
+Keep in mind that to date, Dr. Sinclair has made a point to not promote or endorse any supplement products, including NOVOS.
+We compiled this list from interviews and books in which Dr. Sinclair mentions supplements he takes.